Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Analysis of Outdoor Air Pollution Data

-Out of $1667$ samples, we select every fourth sample point for the test set, resulting in $n=1334$ training samples and $n_{new}=333$ test samples.
-As depicted in Figure~\ref{fig:pmfrm}, the raw air quality monitor data displays characteristics such as non-negativity, heavy-tailed distributions, non-stationary patterns, and periodic behavior.
+The raw air quality monitor data in each city displays characteristics such as non-negativity, heavy-tailed distributions, non-stationary patterns, and periodic behavior.
 To meet the normality assumption for the error in (\ref{eq:fitted_model}), we apply a log transformation and standardize the response, ensuring a mean of zero and a variance of one.
-The second row of Figure~\ref{fig:pmfrm} illustrates the log-transformed and standardized air quality data.
+As an example, The first and the second row of Figure~\ref{fig:pmfrm} illustrate the original and log-transformed and standardized air quality data for Las Vegas, respectively.
 Many of the pixels in the satellite images are zero at all times and are included to buffer the image to fit into a square.
 In our analysis, these zeros are removed.
-The columns of the image predictor matrix, with zeros removed, have dimension $1334\times 33068$ for the training data, and are pixel-wise standardized to have zero mean and unit variance.
-We focus our performance comparison on SkGP, BART and SkBART, considering them as the top three competitors based on the simulation studies.
-While GP is also among the top performers in the simulation studies, it is excluded from the comparison due to its computational demands and memory intensity for this dataset.
-While the data has a temporal component, our current analysis overlooks its time-varying nature.
-Incorporating the temporal dynamics and capturing the evolving associations between samples is a direction we plan to explore in future work.
+The columns of the image predictor matrix, with zeros removed, are pixel-wise standardized to have zero mean and unit variance.
+For each city, Nonparametric Independent Screening (NIS) \citep{fan2014nonparametric} is used to identify predictors marginally related to air quality, retaining at least $5000$ predictors to avoid discarding useful information.